Intermesh/docker-groupoffice-development/README.md

    docker-compose run sass ./views/Extjs3/themes/Paper/src/style-mobile.scss ./views/Extjs3/themes/Paper/style-mobile.css
    `````````````````````````````````````````````````````````````````````````````````````````````

-5. Install Group-Office by going to http://localhost/install.
+5. Install Group-Office by going to http://localhost:8000/install.
    Note: Database name, username and password are all "groupoffice".
-Use "db" as hostname.
+Use "db" as hostname and 3306 as port.

-6. PhpMyAdmin runs on port 8080.
+6. PhpMyAdmin runs on port 8001.

 7. Stop the containers: